pinot-contrib/pinot-docs/basics/indexing/json-index.md

 ## Enable and configure a JSON index

-To enable the JSON index, set the following config in the table config:
+To enable the JSON index, you can configure the following options in the table configuration:

 | Config Key                  | Description                                                                                                                                                                                                                            | Type         | Default                                              |
 | --------------------------- |----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------| ------------ | ---------------------------------------------------- |